By: Dr. Fiona Caldwell

 Seizures can have very serious consequences for an animal.
 Seizing for longer than 3 to 5 minutes can cause fluid to accumulate in the lungs or in the brain, in addition to causing a dramatic rise in body temperature, which can damage organs.
 “Cluster” seizures, where a pet will fall into another seizure, just as they are coming out of the last one, can also be dangerous.

 Causes for seizures can include epilepsy, or idiopathic seizures, where the cause is due to abnormal brain activity, but no other external factors.
-This is the most common cause for repeated seizures in dogs.
+This is the most common cause of repeated seizures in dogs.
 Other reasons include exposure to toxins, low blood sugar, brain tumors, trauma, some organ dysfunctions such as a portosystemic shunt, and infectious or inflammatory conditions.
 Some conditions can be treated.
 For example, a pet with low blood sugar can be treated and never have another seizure, as long as their blood sugar doesn’t drop.
-Other conditions such as epilepsy can not be cured, but only managed.
-Having vet insurance can give pet owners piece of mind, knowing that vet bills can be significantly lower.
+Other conditions such as epilepsy cannot be cured, but only managed.

 It is important to have your pet evaluated by a veterinarian to determine if the seizures are triggered by an underlying treatable disorder, or if epilepsy is the likely cause.
 Your veterinarian will likely want to perform some laboratory blood work in addition to performing a good general exam.
 In an older dog, or in a dog where a brain disorder such as tumor or hydrocephalus (water on the brain) is suspected, advanced imaging such as MRI or CT scan might be recommended.
 Pet insurance can help defray these costs, allowing your pet the best possible diagnostic testing and treatment.